astronomer/docs/software/integrate-auth-system.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Astronomer Software by default allows users to create an account with and authenticate using one of the following methods:
+By default, Astronomer Software allows users to create an account and authenticate using one of the following methods:

 - Google OAuth
 - GitHub OAuth